 We’ll cover all aspects of technologies and user environments, along with the skills to create and manage IT solutions.
 This will include how to apply hardware and software technology to complex user requirements, and ensure their systems are secure.
 You’ll diagnose problems and respond to operational challenges.
+You can also build on this by choosing our placement option, allowing you to apply your knowledge in a real-life industry setting, helping you to gain key employability skills for after your degree.

 You’ll gain practical experience in our advanced computing laboratories, setting up infrastructure and creating database applications, multimedia tools, browsers and server architecture.